hydro-project/hydroflow/README.md

 ```

 ## Launching the Template Application
-The template assumes that there are distinct "roles" (classes of service) that can be launched via the same executable.
+The template application assumes that there are distinct "roles" (classes of service) that can be launched via the same executable.
-By default, the template provides a `server` and `client` role; these are easily overridden in the `Opts` struct in `src/main.rs`.
+By default, the application provides a `server` and `client` role; these are easily overridden in the `Opts` struct in `src/main.rs`.
 Command line arguments allow you to launch with a specific role (`--role`) and an address to bind to (`--addr`).
 If you don't wish to choose an address or port number, you can simply omit the `--addr` argument and the service
 will bind to a random port on localhost.
 If you want separate executables, you can use this template multiple times to generate
 a separate project for each executable.

-By default, the template also allows you to optionally specify the address of a remote server (`--server-addr`) and
+By default, the application also allows you to optionally specify the address of a remote server (`--server-addr`) and
 a type of dataflow graph to be emitted (`--graph`);
 these can be removed from the `Opts` struct in `src/main.rs` if they are not needed.